What’s the relationship between Creativity and Cannabis?

 The answer is: it’s complicated.
 (Did you really expect anything different?)

 There are few studies that have been conducted specifically to study the relationship between creativity and cannabis.
 The studies referenced herein used timed word association and other linguistic creativity games.

 Does weed make you creative, or do you smoke weed if you’re creative?

-Open minded, curious and adventurous: this set of adjectives can describe creative people and… and people who try cannabis.
+Open minded, curious and adventurous: this set of adjectives describes creative people.
+It also describes people who try cannabis.
 Or, well, most drugs.
 (See the quote attributed to Carl Sagan above.)